reTHINK-project/scenario-service-implementation/docs/scenarios/smart-contextual-assistance/readme.md

 Customers and Partners can use any application from other testbeds to communicate with Smart Contextual Assistance App.

 Smart Contextual Assistance App office and home automation features should be able to be used in the Hotel Guest scenario when appropriately authorized by the Hotel management.
 The other way around should also be possible.

+#### Required Policies

+The following Policies should be available for the Smart Contextual Assistance scenario:

+-	access control to Context data collected from the bracelet (ie policies applied to subscription requests to ContextURL where Bracelet data is published to) according to identities (eg to Occupational safety and health doctors, Fitness Coach or that they work on behalf of some Occupational), date / time and user context (including location and communication context).
+-	similar to previous one but now applied to higher level inferred Context data processed by the MyContext Hyperty.
+These policies can be applied to decide eg what level of context data should be provided to MyContacts Hyperty and when displaying info about the user requesting a communication.
+-	policies to control communication requests according to user context and the identity of the requester.
+Possible actions: notify user, reject request, play audio/video, send notification, execute bot to collect further information about the communication request.
+-	policies to change the Room context according to the User Context and its Identity.
+Possible actions: turn on lights and set temperature to a certain value
+-	Policies to match user profiles and user contexts

 ### Required reTHINK Framework Functionalities